davidnield/dnield.com/content/authors/admin/_index.md

 - Visitors
 ---

-I am a data analyst at Callisto Media, a data-driven book publishing company based in the San Francisco Bay Area, where I use large proprietary datasets to develop forecasts, KPIs, identify book production opportunities, and develop workflow processes that will scale as the company grows.
+I am a data analyst at Callisto Media, a data-driven book publishing company based in the San Francisco Bay Area.
+I use large proprietary datasets to develop forecasts, KPIs, identify book production opportunities, and develop data workflows and infrastructure that will scale as the company grows.

 Before joining Callisto, I was a PhD student in Political Science at the University of California, Berkeley, where I conducted research on topics ranging from campaign finance networks to prejudice against Muslim-Americans and lectured several sections of large undergraduate courses as a Graduate Student Instructor.